Lamphun and Chiang Mai to Pai

 We arrived early evening and booked into our hotel.
 We ate a selection of delicious Thai dishes at the Baan Pai Restaurant before joining the excitement of the walking street night market.

-Our accommodation in Pai was the Pai Do See Resort Hotel.
+Our Hotel in Pai was the Pai Do See Resort Hotel.
 Located just outside of town, Pai Do See Resort Hotel is a 10-minute walk to the town centre.

 Individual Thai style bungalows are set amid tropical gardens, with pathways leading to the swimming pool and restaurant.